Best Fishing Float Tubes Under $250

 Float Tube Features to Consider

-- Comfort – Float tubes can either be crazy comfortable, or very uncomfortable.
+- Comfort – Float tube fishing can either be crazy comfortable, or very uncomfortable.
 Fishing in a float tube for an extended period of time has a way of bringing out the weak points.
 Good back support is essential when you want to lean back and relax.
 A fairly rigid seat bottom, whether inflatable or foam, makes a huge difference as well.
 We suggest avoiding the “sling-style” seats, which are just a fabric sling and tend to compress your hips.

 - Weight Capacity –How much weight you need the float tube to hold is going to depend on your weight plus the gear you want to carry.
 Float tubes with a higher weight capacity will usually help you to ride a little higher as well.
 Helpful fishing accessories like fish finders and backpacks might not be easily accommodated with smaller models.